macharpe/cf-incidents-bots/README.md

 4. **Batch KV Lookup**: Fetches stored incident data in parallel (10x faster)
 5. **Detect Changes**: Compares current status with stored status
 6. **Smart Notifications**:
-   - New incidents → Send new incident alert (or digest if ≥3)
+   - New incidents → Send new incident alert (or digest if ≥3) - creates new thread
-   - Status changed to "monitoring" → Send monitoring alert
+   - Status changed to "monitoring" → Send monitoring alert - replies to thread
-   - Status progressed → Send status update
+   - Status progressed → Send status update - replies to thread
-   - Status changed to "resolved" → Send resolution notification
+   - Status changed to "resolved" → Send resolution notification - replies to thread
+7. **Threading**: All notifications use the incident ID as `threadKey` so updates appear in the same thread
-7. **Update Storage**: Store new status in KV with 30-day TTL
+8. **Update Storage**: Store new status in KV with 30-day TTL
-8. **Parallel Execution**: All notifications sent concurrently with retry logic
+9. **Parallel Execution**: All notifications sent concurrently with retry logic
-9. **Update Metrics**: Track success/failure counts
+10. **Update Metrics**: Track success/failure counts

 ### Data Storage